danielharrell/open-eyes-lect-2017-18/Open.md

 In what sense, then, can I truly open the jar, no matter how great my grip on the lid?

-This is not the only way to wonder how being open is possible.
-Consider a line from geometry: the parabola.
+This is one way to wonder how being open is possible.
+For another way, from a different direction, consider a line from geometry: the parabola.
 We can distinguish the sides of this line, one convex and one concave, since the parabola is curved.
 But suppose we go further, and take the convex side to be inside the parabola, and the concave side to be outside.
 This would treat the curved line as a figure, analogous to the ellipse, only open rather than closed.
 We might even liken this figure to an lidless, empty jar.
 But what would justify this interpretation?
 Why think that the parabola *has* an inside, distinct from, but open to, an outside?
 Why aren't both sides of the parabola outside it, since both lie outside the line of the parabola?

-To answer this question in defense of the interpretation, we could make the inside of the parabola definite, by completing the analogy to the ellipse.
+To answer this question, and in defense of the interpretation, we could make the inside of the parabola definite, by completing the analogy to the ellipse.
 We would then take the parabola to be an infinite ellipse, with one focus infinitely far